DOUG & SUSAN'S KIDS FOUNDATION

 HONDURAS | THE ATUTO PROJECT

 Today the kids are happy, healthy, and attending school regularly.
-With the help of Kalalou, a new daycare and after school center has been built.
-All donations go directly to the Atuto Project that cares for these children everyday.
-On a recent, we visited the children in the center.
+With the help of Kalalou, a new daycare and after school center was built.
+All donations go directly to the Atuto Project that cares for these children every day.
+On a recent trip, we visited the children in the center.
 Our Honduran manufacturer told us the amazement in their eyes when school uniforms were given out along with paper and pencils.
 Suddenly we realized that it only takes a little to change life so much.

 Kalalou has added a charitable project to the Doug and Susan's Kids Foundation.
-All of the proceeds from the oyster shell cross sold on page 319 will go to Ellipsis International in the Philippines.
 This project helps street kids who are homeless and endangered.
-These children are rescued from the streets given a home, food, an education, but most importantly they receive love and attention.
+These children are rescued from the streets, given a home, food, and education; but most importantly, they receive love and attention.
 Through the sale of the oyster cross made in the Philippines, Kalalou hopes to give many of these children a better life.
 For more information you can go to www.ellipsisinternational.org.
-And, as always the total amount of the funds raised for all of our projects go straight to the project.
-No money is taken out for administration costs or run through a third party...every dollar raised goes straight to the project.
+As always, the total amount of the funds raised for all of our projects goes straight to the project.
+No money is taken out for administrative costs or run through a third party... every dollar raised goes straight to the project.

 COLOMBIA | TOM SAWYER HOUSE

 Many children have touched our hearts during our travels, and there are children in other countries that play a big part in Kalalou's giving back policy.
 One trip to Colombia was the closest we had ever come to bringing a child home with us, but fate had a different idea.
 He was a nine year old boy selling fossils on the side of the road.
 His light hair, green eyes, and freckles were an anomaly in Colombia; and he wore a floppy hat that put the finishing touch on our nickname for him...
 Tom Sawyer.